farzonak0587/01-basic-wd-css-writeup.md/README.md

 The notes I took were the only thing that got me through my difficulties.
 My notes were the main resource that helped me comprehend and remember what was taught, despite the fact that I kept zoning out.

 ### Challenge 3
 `classes` and `ids` were the last things I had trouble with.
-I had trouble understanding this in HTML, and even after learning how to utilize it and its purpose, I was still unsure of the difference between `classes` and `ids`.
+I had trouble understanding this in HTML, and even after learning how to use it and its purpose, I was still unsure of the difference between `classes` and `ids`.
 I seem to recall learning this once, but I was unsure of the exact lesson and didn't give it much thought until I was in need of it.
 When I was doing the [CSS Chocolate Challenge](https://app.pickcode.io/project/cm2w6obbyjpkzxvnyod1dzgjx), I needed it.

 Although I was aware that it required the class attributes, I used `classes` for the challenge alone since I believed that `classes` and `ids` were identical and performed the same function.